amolsood/notes/AWS/SAA-C02/RDS/Highlights.md

 ### [Multi-AZ RDS](./Multi-AZ%20RDS.png)

 - Works only for production instances
-- Creates an exact copy of database in another AZ
+- Creates an exact copy of database in another AZ, not in all AZs
 - MS SQL server, MySQL, PostgreSQL, Oracle, MariaDB can be configured as Multi-AZ RDS instance
 - **Amazon Aurora is always Multi-AZ**
 - Only for disaster recovery and not for improving performance
 - Amazon RDS simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary.
+- Backups are taken from secondary copy of data
+- All updates or maintenance changes are applied to the secondary database.
+You then cut over to that secondary copy of your data.
+- If your primary database fails, you'll automatically fail over to the secondary copy.
+Which of the following is a benefit of using RDS Multi-AZ?

 ### FailOver